fasterit/findcontact/README.md

     $ findcontact pizza | grep "^\(FN\|TEL\|$\|Found \)"

-Inside `findcontact` you'll find that the `VERSION`, `PRODID`, `PHOTO`, `UID` and `X-RADICALE-NAME` fields are removed form the output.
+Inside `findcontact` you'll find that the `VERSION`, `PRODID`, `PHOTO`, `UID` and `X-RADICALE-NAME` fields are removed from the output.
 If you need any of them or want to always remove further fields from output ... change the appropriate lines.

 ## Support